nickbrandt/GitLab/doc/push_rules/push_rules.md

 ### Caveat to "Reject unsigned commits" push rule **(PREMIUM)**

-Currently, this push rule ignores commits that are authenticated and created by GitLab (either through the UI or API).
-This means that when the "Reject unsigned commits" push rule is enabled, unsigned commits may still show up in the commit history if a commit was created **within** GitLab itself.
-As expected, commits created outside GitLab and pushed to the repository will be rejected.
+This push rule ignores commits that are authenticated and created by GitLab (either through the UI or API).
+When the **Reject unsigned commits** push rule is enabled, unsigned commits may still show up in the commit history if a commit was created **within** GitLab itself.
+As expected, commits created outside GitLab and pushed to the repository are rejected.
+For more information about how GitLab plans to fix this issue, read [issue #19185](https://gitlab.com/gitlab-org/gitlab/-/issues/19185).

 #### "Reject unsigned commits" push rule disables Web IDE